patrick-anastasio/NLP-Sentiment-Project/README.md

 > - Explore Neural Networking techniques and Word2Vec for modeling
 > - Explore techniques for weighting specific words
 > - Look at sentiment on an individual product level

+For further information plase see the Final Notebook.ipynb file

+├── Data                                       #datasets and visuals used in project ├── README.md                                  #the top-level README for reviewers of this project ├── Final Noteboook.ipynb                      #code notebook ├── Notebook.pdf                               #pdf print out of code notebook └── Presentation.pdf                           #non-technical stakeholder presentation slides